Personnel Development, Assessment & Liability

 $795.00 Discounted rate if paid by cash/check / $820.00 If paid by credit card

 This course focuses on the job analysis process, selection procedures and the factors essential for reviewing officers’ performance and assessing their promotion potential.
 Effective methods for measuring individual performance within a law enforcement agency are reviewed, using interactive discussion with participants.
 Selection and promotion criteria are identified in order to achieve optimum performance by staff.

-The final component of this course reflects on the dangers of ignoring, or being unaware, of the legal constraints concerning the critical area of human resources that have been very costly in litigation for some agencies.
+The final component of this course reflects on the dangers of ignoring, or being unaware, of the legal constraints concerning the critical area of human resources that has been very costly in litigation for some agencies.
 Discussion will focus on risk management, 42 USC (1983) actions, EEOC issues, negligent retention, grievance procedures and negotiating with collective bargaining units.
-These legal and liability issues will be explored in some detail through interactive class discussion.
+These legal and liability issues, along with recommendations and strategies from the President’s Task Force on 21st Century Policing report will be explored in some detail through interactive class discussion.

 Personnel Development, Assessment & Liability is one of the four courses required to complete the optional Organizational Management Certificate Program.

 - What is Your Staff Really Doing?